It’s the most wonderful time of the year…for eCommerce sites.

 Other cloud-native practices can be equally useful, and refactoring your application to a cloud-native design could make scaling issues a thing of the past.

-We’re big fans of stress testing here at Just After Midnight, as it’s one of the best ways to sure yourself up against nasty surprises.
+We’re big fans of stress testing here at Just After Midnight, as it’s one of the best ways to shore yourself up against nasty surprises.

 A stress test means simulating traffic to your website until it either fails, or until the performance drops below an acceptable level.